Florida's Turnpike: Planning

-Construction
+Original construction

 Construction on the Parkway began on July 4, 1955, starting at what is now the Golden Glades Interchange.
 In October 1956, all work on the Sunshine State Parkway north of Ft.
 Pierce was abandoned and plans for a state-long turnpike were shelved due to passage of the National Interstate and Defense Highways Act, which provided for construction of limited-access highways in the corridors that had been under study for the Parkway Extension.
 One was Interstate 95, which was slated to connect Jacksonville with Miami in a similar alignment to the planned Sunshine State Parkway Coastal Route.
 This resulted in completion of a truncated 110 mi highway that ran from Miami to Fort Pierce, opening on January 25, 1957.

 In January 1959, Governor LeRoy Collins, favoring a Parkway extension from Fort Pierce to Orlando, stated that building the Parkway north of Orlando would be unnecessary due to the interstate highway system.
 In late May 1959, the board authorized a study for the Parkway Extension to Orlando, and connecting the Interstate routes in Florida.
 In 1961, Governor Collins approved the sale of $80 million in bonds to finance the parkway extension from Fort Pierce to Wildwood, adding another 156 mi of roadway and shifting Interstate 75's route 6 mi eastward from its original alignment.
 The extension was opened in three stages: a 61 mi section between Yeehaw Junction and Orlando opened on July 17, 1963, a section linking Fort Pierce and Yeehaw Junction opened on November 22, 1963, and the section between Orlando and the northern terminus of I-75 opened on July 24, 1964, completing the mainline.